anjli20/Excel_Data_Analysis/README.md

-#  Excel Data Analysis Practice Repository
+#  Excel Data Analysis Practice

 This project contains multiple Excel datasets used for practicing **data cleaning, transformation, analysis, and reporting techniques**